syncfusion-content/xamarin-docs/Xamarin/DataForm/Floating-label-Layout.md

 ![Arranging data form field in different layouts in Xamarin.Forms DataForm](SfDataForm_images/DataFormItem_LayoutOptions.png)

-N> You cannot customize the `DataForm` Items height in TextInputLayout
+N> TextInputLayout does not support item height customization using DataFormItem.Height

 ## Supported editors
 Dataform supports the floating label layout for the following editors.